 soko ni pokkari ana ga aita

-dore dake mijime darou
+dore dake mijime darou to yeah

 dare ni warawareta tte ii janai ka